Jeffrey Elder, MD

 Biography

-Dr. Elder is a member of the board of directors for the National Registry of EMTs and previously served as the Director and Medical Director of New Orleans EMS.
-He has also served as Medical Director for the New Orleans Fire Department and Chief Medical Officer for the New Orleans Office of Homeland Security and Emergency Preparedness.
-While Director of the New Orleans EMS, Dr. Elder also served as Interim Director of the New Orleans Health Department in 2012.
-He is board certified in Emergency Medicine with subspecialty board certification in Emergency Medical Services by the American Board of Emergency Medicine.
+Dr. Elder is a member of the board of directors for the National Registry of EMTs and previously served as the Director and Medical Director of New Orleans EMS, the Chief Medical Officer for the New Orleans Office of Homeland Security and Emergency Preparedness as well as for multiple local fire departments.
+During his tenure with the City of New Orleans, Dr. Elder also served as Interim Director of the New Orleans Health Department in 2012.
+He received his Doctor of Medicine degree from Louisiana State University Health Sciences Center in New Orleans, where he also completed his Emergency Medicine Residency, and a Bachelors of Science in Zoology from LSU in Baton Rouge.

 Research Areas